Ujjwalfullstack/Quick-Cart/README.md

 # E-Commerce Website

-A Ecommerce Website made with React.js Framework.
+An e-commerce website made with the React.js Framework.

 ## Demo